plytimebandit/pdfviewer/README.md

 That's a fork of the original PDFrenderer but implements some features, e.g. the PDF pattern type 2.

 Just clone that repository and install it into your local maven repository.
+There might be an issue when you try to build the project with Java 8.
+My quick fix was to update the property `java.version` from `1.6` to `1.8` inside the pom.xml.
-Afterwards you can build this project.
+Afterwards when the dependency is installed you can build this project.